 Treatment of spondylitis, or any spondyloarthropathy, begins with the basics:

 - Anti-inflammatory therapy (including heat/cold treatment, medication)

-In addition, since spondyloarthropathy patients are prone to joint fusion, exercise and physical therapy will focus on flexion of the vulnerable joints – especially the spine – and the maintenance of proper posture.
+In addition, since spondyloarthropathy patients are prone to joint fusion, exercise and physical therapy during spondylitis treatment will focus on flexion of the vulnerable joints – especially the spine – and the maintenance of proper posture.
 One of the visible effects of spondylitis is a stooped posture resulting from the degeneration, inflammation and fusion of vertebrae.

 Spondylitis and related conditions

 Treating the symptoms in some cases, will include treating other conditions that spring up as a result of the particular spondyloarthropathy.
 For example, psoriatic arthritis – another form of spondylitis – causes skin inflammation and other symptoms of psoriasis; the patient must receive psoriasis treatment in tandem with spondylitis treatment.
 In more advanced cases of spondylitis, surgery may be necessary – particularly with advanced ankylosing spondylitis, which can result in total spinal fusion if left untreated.